Essential Compliance Glossary

 SOX

 What is SOX?
-SOX stands for Sarbanes-Oxley Act, also known as the Public Company Accounting Reform and Investor Protection Act.
+SOX stands for Sarbanes-Oxley Act, the Public Company Accounting Reform and Investor Protection Act.
 It is a federal law passed by the United States Congress in 2002 to enhance corporate accountability and transparency in financial reporting.
-SOX aims to protect shareholders and the public by improving the accuracy and...
+SOX aims to protect shareholders and the public by improving the accuracy and reliability of corporate...

 SOX Compliance